Hayne D. Boyden: Education and World War I

 Hayne D. Boyden was born on January 11, 1897, in Statesville, North Carolina, as the son of wealthy farmer John L. Boyden and his wife Mary Davis.
 He was a member of the prominent lawyer family from mother's side and his great-grandfather was Richmond M. Pearson, Chief Justice of the North Carolina Supreme Court from 1858 to 1878.
 Young Boyden completed grade schools in Statesville and Hill's private school before entered the Brevard College in Brevard, North Carolina.
 He graduated in summer 1914 and enrolled the Webb School in Bell Buckle, Tennessee.

 Boyden completed four-year course in three years, graduating in January 1917 and then taught the geometry and trigonometry there until June 1918.
 He became interested in flying and took extra mathematics courses to increase his knowdlege.
 Boyden enlisted the Marine Corps Reserve Flying Corps on August 13, 1918, and was ordered to the Ground School, U.S. Naval Aviation Detachment at the Massachusetts Institute of Technology at Cambridge for three-month course.
 Upon the completion of the ground school in December that year, he was sent as Gunnery sergeant to the Marine Flying School at Miami, Florida, together with another Marine sergeant, future general and Medal of Honor recipient Christian F. Schilt.

 By the beginning of June 1919, Boyden completed the course and was commissioned second lieutenant in the Marine Corps Reserve.
-He was subsequently ordered to Marine Officers' Training School at Marine Barracks, Quantico, Virginia for officers' instruction, unfortunatelly due to postwar reorganization of the Marine Corps and budget cuts, Boyden was relieved from active duty on August 18, 1919.
+He was subsequently ordered to Marine Officers' Training School at Marine Barracks, Quantico, Virginia for officers' instruction, unfortunately due to postwar reorganization of the Marine Corps and budget cuts, Boyden was relieved from active duty on August 18, 1919.